 B vitamins such as B2, B3, and B12 can improve your child’s oral health and eating habits.
 B vitamins prevent mouth sores and bad breath.
 Meat, fish, and poultry are excellent sources of these vitamins.
 Dairy, almonds, and leafy greens like spinach also contain B vitamins.

 Strawberries, citrus fruits, apples, kiwis, limes, leafy vegetables, orange juice, and berries are known for their high nutritional value and expedites the healing process for cell repair.
-A deficiency of vitamin C is known as scurvy, and can cause loose teeth, bleeding gums, and in some cases, put you at risk of periodontal disease.
-However, when you incorporate a healthy amount of vitamin C, it is rich in antioxidants that fights gum inflammation, strengthens the connective tissues around your gums, protect against gingivitis, and early stage of gum disease.
+A deficiency of vitamin C is known as scurvy and can cause loose teeth, bleeding gums, and in some cases, putting you at risk of periodontal disease.
+When you incorporate a healthy amount of vitamin C, it is rich in antioxidants that fight gum inflammation, strengthen the connective tissues around your gums, protect against gingivitis and early stage of gum disease.

 When it comes to bone health, calcium is crucial.
 Vitamin D helps the body absorb calcium while boosting bone mineral density, so if you’re trying to protect your bones, don’t forget foods that are rich in vitamin D!
 One way to get vitamin D is to spend time in the sun as your body will naturally make vitamin D when exposed to sunlight.
-Vitamin D is also found in fatty fish (such as salmon) and canned tuna; and a little is in Portobello mushrooms.
+Vitamin D is also found in fatty fish (such as salmon) and canned tuna.
 You can also look for foods or drinks that have been fortified with vitamin D, including some dark leafy greens, whole grains, cereal, rice, and milk.

 Drinking plenty of water is just as important to dental care as eating the right foods.
 Water may not seem like the most exciting drink, but there is nothing better for our bodies than water.
 Water cleanses your mouth and keeps it hydrated to prevent cavities, gum disease, and bad breath.
-While we get the appeal of sodas, sweet juices, and other sugary drinks, these type of beverages only feed the bacteria and damaging acids in the mouth.
+While we get the appeal of sodas, sweet juices, and other sugary drinks, these beverages only feed the bacteria and damaging acids in the mouth.
 So instead of reaching for that, try water or milk.
 If you desire a flavorful beverage, some of your options include sparkling water or low-sugar fruit juice.
-If you like teas, try unsweetened black and green teas as they are rich in plaque-fighting components like polyphenols.
+Try unsweetened black and green teas if you like teas as they are rich in plaque-fighting components like polyphenols.

 Vitamins and Minerals are essential for your dental health.
 Without vitamins, you cannot stay healthy and maintain a healthy, functioning body.
 By doing your part of eating right, your body will thank you.
 But don’t forget to see your Fairview dentist regularly!
 At Sloan Creek Dental, we are committed to providing our patients with the best dental care experience possible.
 Find out how a customized treatment plan can help you achieve your oral healthcare goals!